benpocalypse/Markerator/README.md

 -p|--posts       Optional with default 'False'.
 Whether or not the site should
                  include a posts link (like a news or updates section.)
                  Examples: true, false
--pt|--postsTitle Optional with default 'Posts'.
-The title that the posts
+-pt|--postsTitle Optional with default ''.
+A single title, or comma separated
+                 list of titles, that represents a link to each section of the site that will be a 'feed.'
+Each postsTitle specified should have a corresponding folder that contains one or more Markdown files.
+Examples: News, Updates, Blog, ProjectsMultiple values can be used by joining them with any of the following
+                 separators: , ;
-                 section should use.
-Examples: News, Updates, Blog -rss|--rssFeed   Optional with default 'False'.
-Whether or not to generate Rss feeds from your posts/news/blog pages.
+-rss|--rssFeed   Optional with default 'False'.
+Whether or not to generate Rss
+                 feeds from your posts/news/blog pages.
 Examples: true, false -ri|--rssIcon    Optional with default 'False'.
 If set to true, and an icon